Markovian randomized equilibria for general Markovian Dynkin games in discrete time: Results for Zero-Sum Games

 \section{Results for Zero-Sum Games}

 In this section we study the zero-sum game specification.
 The main results are as follows.
-In Section~\ref{sec:pure-h-mid} we establish that if the reward of simultaneous stopping lies between the rewards associated to only one of the player's stopping for each state $x \in E$ (see \eqref{assum:h-middle} below), then a global Markovian \emph{pure} equilibrium exists and we also provide an explicit equilibrium construction.
-In Section~\ref{sec:zero_random} we obtain sufficient and necessary conditions for the non-existence of a global Markovian pure equilibrium.
+In Section~\ref{sec:zero_constr}, we show that any zero-sum game satisfying our integrability assumption admits a global Markovian equilibrium, and we provide an explicit construction of such an equilibrium.
+In Section~\ref{sec:zero_random} we obtain both sufficient and necessary conditions for the non-existence of a global Markovian pure equilibrium.
 In Section~\ref{sec:zerosum-randomNE-no-mix-example}, we present an explicit example in which a global Markovian randomized equilibrium but no global Markovian pure equilibrium exists.

 We obtain the usual zero-sum game in our setting in case the payoff functions satisfy

 with $f,g,h: E \rightarrow \mathbb{R}$.
 This implies that the reward of one player is the loss of the other player and it is easily seen that the game can be viewed as follows: player $1$ chooses a strategy $\tau_1$ to maximize the expected value